AugustoBernardes/Nlw-Heat-Back-End/README.md

 + On .env put all your variables
 + Server will run in localhost !
 + To get GitHub Id's use developer settings
-+ Front End will be ready soon
++ Front End is on this [repository](https://github.com/AugustoBernardes/Nlw-Heat-Front-End)
 ---
 ## Technologies Used: